“Do not grumble against one another, brethren, lest you be condemned. Behold, the Judge is standing at the door!”

 God expects us to forbear others in light of eternal values.

 It is easy to blame our troubles on other people.
 A tendency of people under pressure is to gripe and complain.
 We want to take out our frustrations on others.
-We would like to issue recriminations against those that we deem have it easier than we do.
-There is no parity in this life so why should we act as if it is possible?
+We want to issue recriminations against those that we deem have it easier than we do.
+There is no parity in this life, so why should we act as if it is possible?

 God wants us to bear and to forbear.
 Are you able to take as well as give?
 Is there any give and take in you?
 We can forbear others if we keep the judgment seat of Christ in view.